grufelous/Hacktoberfest-2019/README.md

 This web app is a crowd-sourced comprehensive list and implementation of common coding problems as well as data structures & algorithms.
 The app considers the files in the `problems` and `DSA` folders to generate the content for the website.
 The webapp is under construction at the moment.

 ## About Hacktoberfest
-Hacktoberfest is a month-long event where you, as a beginner to the open-source world, contribute to projects.
+Hacktoberfest is a month-long event spanning the whole of October where you, as a beginner to the open-source world, contribute to projects.
 Open-source is a great place to learn how to build software, see veteran developers in action, and see your own code in action on a global platform.
 Hacktoberfest seeks to help beginners dive into the world of open-source by making 4 simple pull requests (for 2019) and receiving a T-shirt as well as stickers on their successful completion.

 Note that as of 2019, Hacktoberfest DOES NOT consider census repositories valid - that is, repos where you just add your name and profile as a pull request are no longer valid to participate in Hacktoberfest.